roq-messaging/roq-backend/README.md

 ```
 ./launcher.js [app]
 ```
-The "app" parameter can be: webserver, web-api or orchestrator.
+The "app" parameter can be: web-api, cli, webserver or orchestrator.
+Currently, the two first are the only ones implemented.

 Test using: